Academy

 How to do reminders right

-Send 24 hours before
+Send it 24 hours before

 Use their preferred channel